Citytracking/dotspotting/README.FLAMEWORK.md

 The only "rules" here are:

 1. Making sure you load `include/init.php`
-2. The part where `init.php` (specifically the [Flamework init.php file](https://github.com/Citytracking/flamework/blob/master/include/init.php)) handles authentication checking and assigns logged in users to the global `$cfg` variable (it also creates and assigns a global `$smarty` object)
+2. The part where `init.php` handles authentication checking and assigns logged in users to the global `$cfg` variable (it also creates and assigns a global `$smarty` object)
 3. The naming conventions for shared libraries, specifically: `lib_SOMETHING.php` which is imported as `loadlib("SOMETHING")`.
 4. Functions defined in libraries are essentially "namespaced".